Towkeer-ahmed/Codeacademy_proj/README.md

 # Codeacademy_proj
-These are the collections from my Codecademy course
+These are the practice projects from codecademy course